This is a very exciting time for anyone involved in the cannabis industry.

 No matter what background you come from, a huge passion for cannabis is required.
-Not in the sense of consuming it everyday since you could get your hands on it, but you must demonstrate your knowledge and interest in it.
+Not in the sense of consuming it every day since you could get your hands on it, but you must demonstrate your knowledge and interest in it.
 For example, I recommend picking up a book from Amazon about cannabis.
 Learn about the different strains and different recipes you can create.
 If your state allows it, grow some cannabis of your own.
-As Joshua Cartagenova from Caylx Staffing says:
+As Joshua Cartagenova from Calyx Staffing says:

 After applying for a few roles, you will hopefully get invited to interview.
-Preparation for said interview can make and break your chances of success.
+Interview preparation can make and break your chances of success.
 Beyond your resume, it is the first time the employer will meet you face-to-face.